replaytv/colortv-docs/colortv/docs/unityAndroidTV.md

 ####Unpacking the unitypackage

-After you download the `ReplaySDKUnityPlugin-<version>.unitypackage`, double click it to unpack it to your project.
+After you download the `ColorTvSDKUnityPlugin-<version>.unitypackage`, double click it to unpack it to your project.
 You will be prompted with a checklist of all the files within the package:

 <center>![Screenshot](images/unitypackageImport.png)</center>